holepunchto/bare/README.md

 #### `const addon = Addon.load(url[, options])`

 Load a static or dynamic native addon identified by `url`.
 If `url` is not a static native addon, Bare will instead look for a matching dynamic object library.

 Options are reserved.

-#### `const unloaded = Addon.unload(url[, options])`

-Unload a dynamic native addon identified by `url`.
-If the function returns `true`, the addon was unloaded from memory.
-If it instead returns `false`, the addon is still in use by one or more threads and will only be unloaded from memory when those threads either exit or explicitly unload the addon.

-Options are reserved.